ValentinaMorozova/Cypress-TA-Demonstration/README.md

 ## Requirements

 To get started, you need to have [Node.js](https://nodejs.org/en/download/package-manager) version `v22.11.0` or later.
-To install `cypress` and save its requirement to `package.json`, you can use `npm` package installer with the next command:
+You also need to install `cypresss` for run tests and `mochawesome` for reports.
+For that, you can use `npm` package installer with the next command:

-> npm install cypress --save-dev
+> npm install cypress mochawesome --save-dev

 ## Environment